 Summary

-Tom Macdonald is currently an 1851 Research Fellow in the Department of Chemistry at Imperial College London.
-His research at Imperial will continue to investigate the fundamental roles that nanomaterials play in perovskite solar cells, particularly in understanding their stability limitations under stress and probing their charge transfer dynamics.
-His current project investigates a variety of perovskite absorber layers with an emphasis on understanding their surface chemistry as well as the interfacial interaction between neighbouring semiconductors and the counter electrode.
+Tom Macdonald is an Associate Professor and Royal Society University Research Fellow in the Department of Electronic and Electrical Engineering at University College London (UCL).
+He currently holds a Visiting Researcher position at Imperial where he maintains collaborations throughout the Department of Chemistry.
+His research investigates the fundamental roles that nanomaterials play in perovskite solar cells, particularly in probing their charge transfer dynamics under strenuous conditions.
+His research team investigates a variety of perovskite absorber layers with an emphasis on understanding their surface chemistry as well as the interfacial interaction between neighbouring semiconductors and electrode contacts.
 In particular, Tom is investigating novel experimental techniques that will facilitate the measurement of charge carrier dynamics at both the surface of the materials, as well as at the interface, providing new design rules to guide the development of stable and efficient photovoltaics.
 He has recognised expertise in the synthesis and characterisation of nanocrystals (chalcogenides, phosphides and perovskites), nanoparticles (metals and their compounds), and nanofibers (metal oxides and carbon materials).
 Thus far, his research has worked towards the manipulation of nanomaterials to benefit the stability and performance of dye-sensitised and perovskite solar cells.

-Prior to joining Imperial, Tom completed his PhD in 2016 at the University of South Australia under the supervision of Prof. Thomas Nann.
+Prior to joining UCL in 2024, Tom completed his PhD in 2016 at the University of South Australia under the supervision of Prof. Thomas Nann.
 Tom then went on to complete a short postdoctoral position on nanoparticle synthesis with Prof. Ivan Parkin in the Department of Chemistry at University College London (UCL).
 In 2017, Tom was awarded a Ramsay Memorial Fellowship at UCL where he developed innovative synthetic routes for the preparation of perovskite nanocrystals and new fundamental understandings for the role of carbon nanotubes in perovskite solar cells.
+In 2019, Tom was awarded an 1851 Research Fellowship which he held at Imperial in the Department of Chemistry.
+Tom then joined Queen Mary University of London as a Proleptic Lecturer 2022 where he was also awarded a Royal Society University Research Fellowship.

 Selected Publications